-Our programme doesn't show bias towards any particular career path, and promotes a full range of technical and academic options for pupils.
+Our programme doesn't show bias towards any particular career path, and promotes a full range of technical and academic options for pupils with approximately 100 students per year going to other providers.

 It is structured in a way that builds upon previous years, and the overarching aim is divided between the Key Stages so that pupils are encouraged to think appropriately about their future.